Coronavirus (COVID-19) Updates for Faculty & Staff

 Contractors and volunteers, including Foundation Board Directors, need to be vaccinated or claim an eligible exemption.

-- All employees on campus must be fully vaccinated (or attest to an eligible exemption) in addition to wearing masks indoors in compliance with state guidelines
+- All employees on campus must be fully vaccinated (or attest to an eligible exemption) in compliance with state guidelines

 - Legal and medical exception requests can be made via Human Resources by emailing firstname.lastname@example.org